DhyanTD/DhyanTD.github.io/README.md

-# DhyanTD.github.io,Fresher to the tech company not to the tech
+# DhyanTD.github.io,Fresher to the company not to the tech